 1. Acquire the Required Web Design Education

 A lot of educational paths cater to both long-term and short-term learners to ensure that they acquire the fundamental web design skills for building personal portfolios.
-You can attend web design bootcamps, get a bachelor’s degree, or even enroll in an online course.
+You can attend web design bootcamps, get a bachelor’s degree, or even enroll in online web design classes.

 2. Get Design Certified